Grouper: Reproduction

-Groupers are mostly monandric protogynous hermaphrodites, i.e., they mature only as females and can change sex after sexual maturity.
-Some species of groupers grow about a kilogram per year and are generally adolescents until they reach three kilograms when they become female.
-The largest males often control harems containing three to 15 females.
+Groupers are mostly monandric, protogynous hermaphrodites, i.e., they mature only as females and can change sex after sexual maturity.
+Some species of groupers grow about a kilogram per year and are generally adolescents until they reach 3 kg when they become female.
+The largest males often control harems containing up to 15 females.
 Groupers often pair spawn, which enables large males to competitively exclude smaller males from reproducing.
 As such, if a small female grouper were to change sex before it could control a harem as a male, its fitness would decrease.
 If no male is available, the largest female that can increase fitness by changing sex will do so.

 However, some groupers are gonochoristic.
 Gonochorism, or a reproductive strategy with two distinct sexes, has evolved independently in groupers at least five times.
 The evolution of gonochorism is linked to group spawning high amounts of habitat cover.
 Both group spawning and habitat cover increase the likelihood of a smaller male reproducing in the presence of large males.
 The fitness of male groupers in environments where competitive exclusion of smaller males is impossible is correlated with sperm production and thus testicle size.
 Gonochoristic groupers have larger testes than protogynous groupers (10% of body mass compared to 1% of body mass), indicating the evolution of gonochorism increased male grouper fitness in environments where large males were unable to competitively exclude small males from reproducing.

 Parasites

 Pseudorhabdosynochus morrhua, a monogenean parasite of the gills of comet groupers.

 Like other fish, groupers harbor parasites, including digeneans, nematodes, cestodes, monogeneans, isopods, and copepods.
-A study conducted in New Caledonia has shown that coral reef-associated groupers have about ten species of parasites per fish species.
+A study conducted in New Caledonia has shown that coral reef-associated groupers have about 10 species of parasites per fish species.
 Species of Pseudorhabdosynochus, monogeneans of the family Diplectanidae are typical of and especially numerous on groupers.